mcordes/ralliotta/README.md

 Rally's UI is pretty dated and not very cohesive or user friendly.
 In fact after my company switched to Rally we had a few people quit in protest.
 This is an attempt to reimagine Rally in a modern user-friendly format similar to other existing issue tracking / scrum / kanban tools and to filter out the cruft, silly options and strange UI choices.

-We use the very functional [rally-node](https://github.com/RallyTools/rally-node) library to talk to their API.
-It's

 I'll admit this is a strange passion project, but in the spirit of Open source software we're scratching our own itch.
 Maybe you'll find it useful too.

 Troubleshooting